Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

-One of the important features that we are interested in is the braiding of the various excitations that we find in the higher lattice gauge theory model.
-While we anticipate that most readers will have at least some familiarity with the concept of braiding in 2+1d, it may be useful to give an overview of braiding in 3+1d, particularly where loop-like excitations are involved.
-In 2+1d, topological phases support excitations with exchange statistics that generalize the familiar Fermi and Bose statistics \cite{Leinaas1977, Wilczek1982, Arovas1987}, and which are described by the (coloured) braid group.
-On the other hand, in 3+1d the point-like particles can only have Fermi or Bose statistics \cite{Rao1992, Doplicher1971, Doplicher1974}.
-However, the presence of loop-like excitations means that we can still have interesting braiding statistics.
-The motion of loops can be described by the (coloured) loop braid group \cite{Bullivant2018, Baez2007, Damiani2017} (considered under different names and contexts in papers such as Refs. \cite{McCool1986, Savushkina1996, Fenn1997}).
-The braid and loop braid groups are both examples of motion groups \cite{Dahm1962, Goldsmith1981}, which describe the motions of arbitrary objects, up to homotopy \cite{Baez2007} (formally the objects should return to the same positions, perhaps swapping positions).
 The loop braid group is generated by a few simple motions.
 Firstly consider braiding that involves only two loop-like excitations, and for simplicity suppose that those two excitations are stacked vertically, as shown in Figure \ref{LoopStack}.
 Then if we want to move the lower loop up past the upper loop, there are several ways to do this.
 The first way, shown in Figure \ref{ExchangeMoveIntro}, is to simply move the lower loop around and past the upper one, so that neither loop passes through the other \cite{Bullivant2018, Damiani2017}.
-We refer to this motion as a \textit{permutation} move, because such moves generate the permutation group (symmetric group) \cite{Baez2007} that would describe the motions of point particles in 3+1d.
+We refer to this motion as a \textit{permutation} move, because such moves generate the permutation group (symmetric group) \cite{Baez2007a} that would describe the motions of point particles in 3+1d.
 The second way, shown in the left side of Figure \ref{LoopMovesIntro}, is to move the lower loop \textit{through} the upper loop \cite{Bullivant2018, Damiani2017}.
-We call this a braiding move and say that the lower loop has braided through the upper loop.
+We call this a \textit{braiding} move and say that the lower loop has braided through the upper loop.
 The third way, shown in the right side of Figure \ref{LoopMovesIntro}, is to pull the lower loop \textit{over} the upper loop, which we can also think of as the upper loop passing through the lower loop (and so is the inverse of the previous motion).
 Another difference from point particles is that loops have an orientation, and so we must also allow a move that flips this orientation, as shown in Figure \ref{LoopFlip}.
 Then any motion of the two loops can be performed by a series of such moves (we say that these generate the loop braid group for the two excitations) \cite{Bullivant2018, Damiani2017}.
 More generally, we can have any number of loops, and the different motions of this set of loops can be performed using these pairwise moves.
-Generally we are interested in comparing two motions that result in the same final position of all of the excitations.
-For example, we could compare the result of the permutation move in Figure \ref{ExchangeMoveIntro} to the braiding move in Figure \ref{LoopMovesIntro}, or we could compare a motion that returns all particles to their initial positions to the trivial motion.
-Making a comparison between states where the excitations have the same final position is useful because it separates the topological content of the model from the geometric details.
-As we explain in Section \ref{Section_Part_One_Braiding}, we will be considering processes that involve the production of the loop-like excitations from the ground state, rather than just the movement of existing excitations, but the same principles discussed in this section hold regardless.